Overview

 • to make sure that every worker and supervisor takes the required training, including basic occupational health and safety awareness training, and keep records of that training

-To make sure workers know their rights under the OHSA, workplaces in Ontario must put up posters and other information.
+To make sure workers know their rights under the OHSA, workplaces in Ontario must put up posters and other information in a place that is in full view and where the workers can see it.

 All workplaces